 An evidence base has been produced to aid discussion and decision-making.
 The document can here found here.

 The Gloucestershire Employment and Skills Board, GFirst LEP and Gloucestershire County Council warmly welcome the strategy and will be working closely over the coming months with other local stakeholders to implement the strategy and build on the existing local arrangements in the county.

-GFirst LEP have 3 new exciting opportunities for our new Inward Investment Team!
+GFirst LEP has an exciting position for our new Inward Investment Team!
 Apply now!

 SIGN UP FOR OUR NEWSLETTER

 If you’d like to help us in strengthening the economy of Gloucestershire, please get in touch, we’d love to hear from you.